 There are tons of ways to incorporate active learning into your classroom.
-Common strategies include, but are not limited to, question-and-answer sessions, discussion, interactive lecture (in which students respond to or ask questions), quick writing assignments, hands-on activities, and experiential learning.
-As you think of integrating active learning strategies into your course, consider ways to set clear expectations, design effective evaluation strategies, and provide helpful feedback.
+Common strategies include question-and-answer sessions, discussion, interactive lecture (in which students respond to or ask questions during the lecture), quick writing assignments, and experiential learning.

-In the video below, Teaching Professor, Mary Pat Wenderoth, share an example of how they use active learning into the classroom.
-Wenderoth’s example, which could be easily adapted to the Canvas learning management system, is grounded in an understanding of metacognition – students’ thinking about their own thinking – which is an important element of active learning.
+In the video below, UW Teaching Professor Mary Pat Wenderoth shares an example of using active learning in the classroom.
+Wenderoth’s example (which mentions Catalyst, a UW tool no longer used, but could be easily adapted in UW’s current learning management system, Canvas) is grounded in an understanding of metacognition.
+Metacognition – or students’ thinking about their own thinking – is an important element of active learning.

 Remember, there is no one “right” way to do active learning.
 Wenderoth’s approach exemplifies how a reflective, iterative approach can help you build a portfolio of active learning activities you can use across your teaching.